emjun/tisane/README.md

 # [start here tomorrow] Write function for generating all combinations of model effects + family/link
 # Sketch through GUI again

+# Questions:
+1. What should we do about Repeats that are declared?
+An associates/cause relationship between Time and DV is implied.
+What should we do about that?